AI for hyper personalization: 4 steps to upgrade your customer journey

 Reports for years have stated that customers are increasingly expecting personalized products and experiences due to the widespread digital transformation of all industries over the last decade.
 In fact, “71 percent of consumers expect companies to deliver personalized interactions.
 And 76 percent get frustrated when this doesn’t happen,” according to McKinsey’s 2021 Next in Personalization Report.
 No matter if you’re selling laptops, sneakers, or household sinks—customers expect your digital touch points to be equally as innovative as the tech giants.

-The optimal distribution between human and AI recommendations in an algorithm remains undecided, but what’s clear is that as consumer demand for personalization continues to rise, the days of letting only humans choose the “hottest product” suggestions will be gone.
+The optimal distribution between human and AI recommendations in an algorithm remains undecided, but what’s clear is that as consumer demand for hyper personalization continues to rise, the days of letting only humans choose the “hottest product” suggestions will be gone.
 Platforms like Netflix and YouTube already do this, showing each user different and unique homepages based on their likes while still highlighting the general worldwide trends.
 However, while personalized experiences are easy to create for long-term customers, how can we use AI to introduce new customers to your brand while offering a tailor-made experience?

 personalized netflix homepage